Open letter to President-elect Donald J. Trump

 I am happy to find that President Obama did not outright trample Shale Gas.
 However, he very clearly showed a strong bias for wind and solar plus e-mobility on subsidies.
 Those are all options with certain merits and drawbacks.
 However, proponents of those industries tend to religiously extinguish any debate seeking to promote green and clean solutions other than wind or solar.
 I deplore this very narrow point of view very much as I am a great fan of a society where free market forces and not some top-down policy worked out by some self-appointed elites shape the economy as well as the daily lives of people.

 It just so happened that despite the numerous obstacles oil & gas had to face in North America over the last years, Shale Gas still soldiers on.
 Together with Shale Oil, it is just about to break the back of OPEC as the guardian of the oil price.
-OPEC’s and other conventional oil and gas producers absolute power over our energy well-being is significantly weakened today.
+OPEC’s and other conventional oil and gas producers’ absolute power over our energy well-being is significantly weakened today.
 If the shale revolution gets just a little love from inside the beltway, it might be able to permanently rip us out of the stranglehold that those oil producers still have over our lives.

 Natural Gas did not find a promoter in President Obama but rather someone who just left it alone while promoting others.
 The real reason for so little love from DC might be that Natural Gas is fossil and as such lumped together with all other fossil fuels as the killers of this planet.
-The contrary is true as it looks much more like it’s the key to a clean, sustainable and economically feasible 21st-century economy.
+The contrary is true as it looks much more like it’s the key to a clean, sustainable, and economically feasible 21st-century economy.
 What it lacks is an active friend and promoter in the White House and I sure speak for a lot of Natural Gas lovers when I say that we dearly hope you will fill those shoes.

-If Americans enjoy bluer skies and cleaner air than in more than a century before, it’s not because of all those expensive windmills and solar panels but rather because of Natural Gas than has been fracked out of your own soil.
+If Americans enjoy bluer skies and cleaner air than in more than a century before, it’s not because of all those expensive windmills and solar panels but rather because of Natural Gas that has been fracked out of your soil.
 China and India have recognized the very potent green properties of Natural Gas as a fuel which is why there are huge gasification programs for vehicles underway in those countries.
 They start from a much lower level of environmental protection so there is a feeling of urgency.

 I am not worried that you will be unfair to Natural Gas, as everything you have said so far lets me assume that you intend to level the field.
 This alone will make Natural Gas even more of a star as it performs so well.